smarter-sh/community/contributors/guide/style-guide.md

 ### Contact Information

-- Use official Kubernetes contact information.
+- Use official Smarter contact information.
   - Use official community contact email addresses.
 There should be no personal or work contact information included in public documentation; instead use addresses like the [SIG Google groups] or managed accounts such as